Structural design of a dapped end with an opening (EN)

 Replace reinforcement item IB1 by another group of bars item – delete IB1 first.

-To add a new reinforcement item, use plus button and select the Group of bars in Model section.
+To add a new reinforcement item, use plus button and select the Group of bars in the Model section.

 Change the definition of GB4 bar shape to On more edges and then adjust the diameter.
-Then fill in the right order of edges to place rebar into the desired position.
+Then fill in the right order of edges to place the rebar into the desired position.

 You added the opening to the original template and thus you need to add reinforcement around it.
 Again, press plus button and in Cages we select Around opening.